Sailing and other water sports activities

 This section lists activities available.
 To the best of our knowledge the information given is correct, but please check with the relevant authority or club for the current situation, costs and availability.

-Adur Canoe Club: is based at the Adur Outdoor Activity Centre and offers courses and training in canoeing.
-Adur Canoe Club also offers "just paddling for fun, it's what we do most of really".
-For more information see the Adur Canoe Club website.
-(1 on the map below)
+Adur Canoe Club: is based at the 3rd Shoreham Scout headquarters at Adur Recreation Ground and offers courses and training in canoeing.
+For more information see the Adur Canoe Club website (label 1 on the map below).

 Adur Centre Sailing Club: is based at the Adur Outdoor Activity Centre and offers RYA recognised training and every thing you need to learn to sail boats, safety equipment and instructors.
 The club is primarily for young people aged 10 to 18 but also welcomes family and adult membership.
-For more information see the Adur Centre Sailing Club website.
-(1 on the map below)
+For more information see the Adur Centre Sailing Club website (label 1 on the map below).

-Lancing Kitesurfing Club: For more information see the Lancing Kitesurfing Club website.
+Lancing Kitesurfing Club: For more information see the Lancing Kitesurfing Club Facebook page.

 Lancing Sailing Club: For more information see the Lancing Sailing Club website.

 Shoreham Rowing Club: the clubhouse and boathouse is based on Kingston Beach near the lighthouse in Shoreham Harbour.
 It is open to all ages and sections of the community, providing recreational and competitive rowing and sculling at both coastal and inland river and lake rowing events for everyone from first-time beginners to experienced rowers.
-For more information see the Shoreham Rowing Club website.
-(12 on the map below)
+For more information see the Shoreham Rowing Club website (label 12 on the map below).

 Shoreham Sailing Club: is based near the Shoreham Harbour entrance.
 It has an active racing programme supporting Laser, Merlin Rocket, Fireball, Wayfarer, Phantom, Handicap and Catamaran fleets.
-For more information see the Shoreham Sailing Club website.
-(11 on the map below)
+For more information see the Shoreham Sailing Club website (label 11 on the map below).

 Worthing Rowing Club: For more information see the Worthing Rowing Club website.